Hyo-No-Sen/paper-cup-instance/README.md

 - Customizable water surface appearance (grid/gradient/warning color).
 - Fine-tune sloshing intensity and other details via the config file.
 - Check the water movement using keyboard controls without launching the game (set `debug=true` in the config file).
+- Due to the use of PyInstaller, antivirus software may flag the program.

 Have a fun !!